 Again, if you have auto level, the other jacks/stabilizers will deploy on their own and get set properly.
 If you have to do it manually, crank them down until they touch the ground, then maybe give it another turn or two.
 You don’t want to over do it as it will take you out of level as well as perhaps bear too much weight for that stabilizer.

-If your 5th wheel or trailer doesn’t have the proper leveling jacks or they’re not functioning like they once did, you can replace them pretty easily as well.
+If your 5th wheel trailer or camper doesn’t have the proper leveling jacks or they’re not functioning like they once did, you can replace them pretty easily as well.
 I’d recommend doing this if they are hard to deploy or retract as well as if they don’t seem to provide the lift they once did to get you level.

 You can also use a less expensive option to add stabilizers to your RV that work similar to the factory ones.
 I’ve used these Camco Olympian Jacks on our last travel trailer and it helped quite a bit.